samisalkosuo/finnish-dep-parser-docker/README.md

 ## License

 The Finnish dependency parsing pipeline is licensed under GPL-2.0.
-Other licenses may apply to other code in this repo.
-See files in this repo for any info.
 I guess this repo is also GPL-2.0 but I can not tell for sure, so I don't claim any licensing.

+Other licenses apply to other code in this repo.
+See files in this repo for info about licenses.

 FinnWordNet is from [University of Helsinki](http://www.ling.helsinki.fi/en/lt/research/finnwordnet/) and it is licensed under the [Creative Commons Attribution (CC-BY) 3.0](http://creativecommons.org/licenses/by/3.0/) license.
 As a derivative of the Princeton WordNet, FinnWordNet is also subject to the [Princeton WordNet license](http://wordnet.princeton.edu/wordnet/license/).